JianChen-IT/lsds2020.lab3.grpP101.team09/README.md

 **Exercise 5**

 <p align = justify>We chose the japanese language, and as there was no specification we interpreted the problem counting the tweets and the retweets from each user.
-The numbers are not very high, because the program started to counting at the time we executed the program.
-This is the result after executing the program 10min.</p>
+The numbers are not very high, because the program started to count at the time we executed the program.
+This is the result after executing the program 10 minutes.</p>

 ```
 -------------------------------------------